 It’s easier than you think to get a deadlift wrong.
 Over time, small mistakes could result in serious injuries and entirely remove you from the deadlift game.
 Here are some common mistakes and how to fix them:

-At the top of the deadlift, it’s common for people to push their hips forwards and lean backward.
-Overextension at the hip subsequently puts your lower back in hyperflexion, which can lead to a lower back injury.
+At the top of the deadlift, it’s common for people to push their hips forward and lean backward.
+Overextension can subsequently lead to a lower back injury.
 Be conscious as you stand to extend without over-leaning.

 Hips sitting higher than shoulders